macharpe/terraform-cloudflare-zero-trust-demo/README.md

 > **⚠️ Important**: For subsequent operations (plan, apply, destroy), you don't need to specify the backend config again.
 Terraform remembers the backend configuration after the initial setup.

+> **🚀 Performance Note**: Cleanup scripts are optimized for demo workflows using a "Demo-First" approach.
+They only run when VMs are created/changed, not on every `terraform apply`, providing 40-50% faster apply times during demo sessions.

 ### 8. Post-Deployment Configuration

 After Terraform completes successfully: